 The goal is to get us to think about ways we can bring more happiness into our everyday lives by using simple and proven strategies - to provide the tools and resources to help reset our default.

-Everyday Matters: Living Your Best Life with MS was developed through support from Genzyme, a Sanofi company.
+Everyday Matters: Living Your Best Life with MS is supported by Genzyme, a Sanofi company.

-Principles of Positive Psychology
+Overview of Select Principles of Positive Psychology